 When you sign up for a Gmail account, you agree not to use the account to send spam, distribute viruses, or otherwise abuse the service.
-All users on your domain are subject to these agreements, which are part of the G Suite Acceptable Use Policy.
+All users on your domain are subject to these agreements, which are part of the Google Workspace Acceptable Use Policy.

 If Google identifies a Gmail user who is violating these agreements, we reserve the right to immediately suspend the user.
-If the problem is domain-wide, we reserve the right to suspend the entire account and deny administrator access to all the G Suite services.
+If the problem is domain-wide, we reserve the right to suspend the entire account and deny administrator access to all the Google Workspace services.
 In such cases, we send a notification to the registered secondary email address for the domain administrator.

-If you identify a Gmail user who is violating these agreements, at your domain or another domain, you can report the abuse to Google by sending an email message to firstname.lastname@example.org or email@example.com, where domain.com is the domain where the abuse occurs.
-Google monitors these addresses for every domain registered with G Suite.
+If you identify a Gmail user who is violating these agreements, at your domain or another domain, you can report the abuse to Google by sending an email message to email@example.com or firstname.lastname@example.org, where domain.com is the domain where the abuse occurs.
+Google monitors these addresses for every domain registered with Google Workspace.

 Because abuse and postmaster are reserved aliases, you cannot use them as usernames or aliases.
 You can, however, subscribe to them and receive all mail sent to these addresses.
 (Learn more)